Medically reviewed by Drugs.com. Last updated on Mar 21, 2023.

-A bacterial infection.
-This is called pyogenic (pus-producing) pericarditis.
-An infection can spread directly into the pericardium from a heart valve (endocarditis), the lung or a tear in the esophagus.
+- A bacterial infection.
+A serious infection can spread directly into the pericardium from a heart valve (endocarditis), the lung or a tear in the esophagus.
 Also a blood infection, especially staph, can get into the lining around the heart.
-Pyogenic pericarditis is rare today, but it remains a very serious condition.

-Dressler's syndrome (also called post cardiac surgery or post cardiac injury syndrome).
+- Dressler's syndrome (also called post cardiac surgery or post cardiac injury syndrome).
 The pericarditis of Dressler's syndrome can begin within a couple weeks or up to many months after open heart surgery, heart trauma or a heart attack.
-In this syndrome, prior heart injury stimulates the immune system to attack and inflame the pericardium.
+It is thought that with this syndrome, prior heart injury stimulates the immune system to attack and inflame the pericardium.

 Other rare causes of pericarditis include radiation therapy to treat cancers in the chest, cancer in the chest area, a fungal infection or a parasitic infection.

 - acute -- New onset of an inflamed pericardium causing symptoms over several hours to a couple weeks

 - chronic -- Persistent inflammation of the pericardium over many weeks and sometimes months

 - recurrent -- Repeated episodes of acute pericarditis.
 In between, episodes there are no symptoms and no obvious inflammation of the pericardium.

 The inflammation of pericarditis usually causes fluid to weep into the pericardial sac.
 This is known as a pericardial effusion.
 If the pericardial effusion is large enough, it can interfere with the heart's ability to fill normally and to pump blood, a condition called cardiac tamponade.